lizargall/lizargall/website/docs/aria_docs/intro.md

 ---

 :::info Writing Sample
 This page is based on technical writing I did for Project Aria.
-There's always room for improvement, so I've made a few revisions!
-Some of the links will be broken, as I did not bring across the whole site.
 For the most up to date documentation go to [Project Aria Docs](https://facebookresearch.github.io/projectaria_tools/docs/intro).
 :::

 Project Aria is a research platform designed to accelerate egocentric (from a human perspective) AI research.
 Project Aria data, tooling and resources helps advance research around the world in areas such as computer vision, robotics, and contextual AI.